 Additionally, Douglas was a passionate activist for the Everglades.
 She noticed the human development and construction in the area, and how it was destroying large portions of the River of Grass.
 These ideas directly contested those of Florida’s governor at the time and the namesake of Broward County, Napoleon Bonaparte Broward.
 Broward was deadset on draining Florida’s endless swamp.
 Now, thanks to Douglas’s activism, this fact was brought to public attention, and many conservation acts were established in the Everglades as a direct result.

 Marjory Stoneman Douglas – Defender Of The Everglades

 Douglas is one of the Everglade’s first activists.
 Her work on defending the Everglades laid the foundation for many conservation projects still in going in the River of Grass.
 Without Douglas, we’d likely not have an Everglades to enjoy with friends and family in the 21st Century.
 In 1998, Marjory Stoneman Douglas passed away at the age of 108 years old.
 Maybe her old age was a way of Mother Nature saying “thank you for your hard work”.

-Next time you venture into the Everglades, keep Douglas in your thoughts while you enjoy the incredible scenery.
-Without Douglas, the beauty around you may not exist.
-Want to visit the Florida Everglades while vacationing in or around Fort Lauderdale?
-Give us a call at (954) 338-4890 or contact us online to experience a one-of-a-kind Everglades Airboat tour.
+Next time you tour the Everglades, keep Douglas in your thoughts while you enjoy the incredible scenery.
+Because without Douglas, the beauty around you may not exist.